 - Will prepare to serve during his/her chair or past-chair year as the APAGS voting member on the APA Council of Representatives and voting member on the APA Board of Directors.
 This requires attending four to six meetings per year, often in Washington, D.C.

-- Assist the APAGS Central Office staff with APAGS publications and publicity in a variety of ways that may include: recruiting and training students to write articles for the APAGS website; identifying topics for the APAGS magazine, gradPSYCH, as well as Monitor on Psychology articles; and communicating these topics and ideas to the associate executive director.
+- Assist the APAGS Central Office staff with APAGS publications and publicity in a variety of ways that may include: recruiting and training students to write articles for the APAGS website; identifying topics for the APAGS magazine gradPSYCH, as well as APA Monitor on Psychology articles, and communicating these topics and ideas to the associate executive director.

 - Develop and implement various marketing and publicity initiatives to promote APAGS and to recruit new APA student affiliates.